Types of proposed legislation:

 The CIS U.S. Congressional Committee Prints Index (KF49 .C64 Law Ref.
 Microform) includes citations to the first committee prints through 1969; the CIS Index and CIS Index Annual (KF49 .C62 Law Ref.
 Microform) include citations to committee prints from 1970 forward.
 The full texts of committee prints can be found in the Law Library's microfiche collection.

-Congressional documents can be found on microfiche in the Law Library and in the U.S. Congressional Serial Set.
+Congressional documents form a loose category of papers ordered to be printed during the legislative process.
+These documents cover a wide variety of topics and may include various government and non-government organizations' reports.
+Congressional documents can be found on GovInfo beginning in 1975; earlier documents are on microfiche in the Law Library (1789-1970; 1980-).
 The CIS U.S. Serial Set Index (Z1223.Z9 C65 Law Ref.
-Microform) is a multi-volume set, searchable by subject, bill number, and document number.
+Microform) is searchable by subject, bill number, and document number.

-The Federal Register is the official daily publication of executive orders and other presidential documents.
-It is available in the Law Library microfiche collection.
-The Federal Register is also available online at FDsys( (1994-) and in HeinOnline (1936-) (requires Pace Portal username & password).
-It is also available in WestlawNext and Lexis Advance.
+The Federal Register is the official daily publication of executive orders and other presidential documents, available in the Law Library microfiche collection.
+It is also available online at GovInfo, in HeinOnline, and from the National Archives and Records Administration, as well as Westlaw and Lexis+.
 The Federal Register is codified in the Code of Federal Regulations.